zhixuan-lin/forgetting-transformer/README.md

               This is useful for left-padded inputs.
         - sm_scale: The scaling of attention scores before applying softmax.
 If None, it defaults to (1.0 / math.sqrt(head_dim))
+        - adaptive_threshold: The threshold for adaptive computation pruning.
+Must be broadcastable to (batch_size, num_heads)

     Returns:
         out (torch.Tensor): (batch_size, seqlen_q, num_heads, head_dim) unless head_first=True.